 Features: Made with highly durable, sustainable, safe, and energy-efficient material that can withstand nearly all man-made and natural disasters,

 Pensmore is one of the largest homes in the United States located in the Ozark Mountains near Highlandville, Missouri.
 It is built on more than 72,000 square feet and it is five stories high which consist of 14 baths, 13 bedrooms, has exterior walls 12 inches thick.
 This home was designed to save from earthquakes, tornadoes, and bomb blasts.

-Pensmore mansion is made uniquely because it is an insulated concrete form structure designed to showcase sustainable construction techniques on a large scale, with it being designed to be earthquake resistant, bullet proof, blast proof, capable of withstanding an EF5 tornado, bug resistant, and fire resistant—and whose construction was completed in 2016.
+Pensmore Mansion is made unique because it is an insulated concrete form structure designed to showcase sustainable construction techniques on a large scale, with it being designed to be earthquake resistant, bulletproof, blast-proof, capable of withstanding an EF5 tornado, bug resistant, and fire-resistant—and whose construction was completed in 2016.

 For more information about the biggest houses and Restaurants in UAE visitZoom Property Blog.